 How to Submit a Supporting Statement

-A prescriber may submit his or her supporting statement to the plan sponsor orally or in writing.
-If submitted orally, the plan sponsor may require the prescriber to follow-up in writing.
+A prescriber may submit his or her supporting statement to the plan sponsor verbally or in writing.
+If submitted verbally, the plan sponsor may require the prescriber to follow-up in writing.

 A prescriber may submit a written supporting statement on the Model Coverage Determination Request Form found in the "Downloads" section below, on an exceptions request form developed by a plan sponsor or other entity, or on any other written document (e.g., a letter) prepared by the prescriber.